ma-ray/calendiary/README.md

 ### Diary Page

 <img src="./docs/assets/calendiary-2.png" />
 This is the diary page for a diary entry.
 You can make changes to the diary entry with the Markdown editor, and go through the next and previous days.
-A progress bar is at the bottom of the page which represents how much percentage of the day has passed.
+If it's your first time on the current day's diary page, the Markdown file corresponding to the diary entry will be created automatically.
+A progress bar is at the bottom of the page showing how much percent of the day has passed.

 ## Downloads